open-telemetry/opentelemetry-specification/specification/trace/api.md

 the implementation MAY return the same instance regardless of parameter values.

-Implementations MUST NOT require users to repeatedly obtain a `Tracer` again with the same name+version+schema_url to pick up configuration changes.
+Implementations MUST NOT require users to repeatedly obtain a `Tracer` again with the same name+version+schema_url+attributes to pick up configuration changes.
 This can be achieved either by allowing to work with an outdated configuration or by ensuring that new configuration applies also to previously returned `Tracer`s.